-The Company evaluated subsequent events and transactions that occurred after the condensed balance sheet date up to the date that the unaudited condensed financial statements were issued.
-The Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statement.
+The Company evaluated subsequent events and transactions that occurred after the unaudited condensed balance sheet date up to the date that the unaudited condensed financial statements were issued.
+Other than the below the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.